 Who’s ready for spring entertaining?!
-I’ve got the perfect first bite to impress your guests with local and seasonal flavors, and the best news?
+I’ve got the perfect little bite to impress your guests with local and seasonal flavours, and the best news?
 Everything can be made ahead of time and assembled right before serving.
-Crostini with ricotta, peas and mint, get into my belly… now!
+Crostini with ricotta, peas and mint, get into my belly... now!

-Last but not least, don’t forget fresh mint and a sprinkle of coarse sea salt.
+- Mint - Last but not least, don’t forget fresh and fragrant mint and a sprinkle of coarse sea salt.
 It’s what takes this crostini completely over the top.
-Spring, we’re ready for you!!!

-Get ready for spring with this impressive appetizer, crostini with ricotta, peas and mint!
-The way creamy ricotta pairs with fresh English peas and mint is unparalleled!
-Trust me, SO delicious.
+Get ready for spring with this impressive and delicious spring appetizer -- crostini with creamy ricotta, fresh English peas and fragrant mint.